eos7l/a4-creativecoding/README.md

 Main Challenges:
 ---
-- I had the most problems using dat.GUI and putting my codes into modules.
-I ended up not using dat.GUI and just
+- I had the most problems using dat.GUI (which is apparently hated by my linter).
+I ended up not using dat.GUI at all, also because I wanted to make some non-trivial user controls which is even more difficult to be done using dat.GUI.
+- I learned that integrating way too many interactions in the same visualization not only doesn't help users to understand the data, but also makes each interactive element kinda messed up.
+For instance, having hovering and clicking and dragging all in one viz is fancy but not practical for the mouse states.